sowonlabs/mcp-servers/packages/google-calendar/README.md

 # @sowonai/mcp-google-calendar

-A Model Context Protocol (MCP) server that provides greeting functionality.
+A Model Context Protocol (MCP) server for Google Calendar integration.

 ## What is MCP?